 Fees are revised with effect from 1st January each year

-An account will be sent approximately two months before the wedding and cheques for the fees should be made out to The Priory Church, Bolton Abbey and sent to the Church Office as soon as possible.
+An account will be sent approximately three months prior to the wedding.
+Payment can be made by BACS; Bolton Abbey PCC sort code 72.00.05 A/C 82026709 or by cheque made out to The Priory Church, Bolton Abbey and sent to Mrs Margaret Cody in the Church Office as soon as possible.

 What music can we have?